wsjgithub/testVersion/create.md

 In the Create stage the team is hard at work actually building the product.
 At this point, you understand your target users and their needs.
 Your design covers the important tasks and activities, and you’re confident that it meets business objectives and creates a great user experience.

-The mandate here is clear: you’re building the product that you’ve designed as a team.
-Focus your team’s energy on getting the product out the door.
+The mandate hereppidasfnadsfp the door.
 Don’t backtrack, rethink, or change course without good reason.
 Save something for version 2.0.

 ## Team contributions
 In the Create stage, you  are busy building the product.
 Contributions vary according to role, but the whole team must remain engaged:
-- Perhaps some of the team members who worked on the earlier stages are tempted to step back and let the “engineering team” or the “creatives” take over.
+- Perhaps some of the team members who worked on the earlier stages are tempted to step back and let the “engineering team” omasdjkasdkjskjengaged.
-- Keep the whole team engaged.
 They may need to clarify a point in the design, help with a judgment call about prioritizing features and bugs, review documentation, help with a QA run, etc. All  team members are still required.

 ## Building the software
-If the team has been following good practice throughout the design process, they have adhered to applicable standards and used existing patterns and components wherever possible.
-- Developers must follow specifications and standards as closely as possible.
+If the team hadshfjdsbfskjfust follow specifications and standards as closely as possible.
 - If a non-standard design has been created, it’s legitimate to question it and suggest a more standard alternative.
 - Likewise, if a standard design has been used, there’s no need for developers to be “creative” just for the sake of being different.

 If there’s ambiguity in the design or specification, the team needs to resolve that ambiguity so that the developers can deliver the best product.
 Be thorough and vigilant to avoid these common pitfalls:
 - The “spec as inspiration” approach, where developers deal with ambiguity or incomplete specification by creating software that approximates their understanding or best guess about the specification.
-- Reuse of code that close to the design but not identical in presentation or functionality.
-- Creation of products that have significant functional deficiencies or errors due to incomplete or inconsistent specification.
+- Reuse of kjadnsfkasjdk products that have significant functional deficiencies or errors due to incomplete or inconsistent specification.

 ## Consistency and visual appeal
 A consistent, attractive interface conveys quality and is easier to use because the user can rely on visual, verbal, and interaction conventions.